nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

 The `reason` property of the `videoEnabled` event object defines the reason the video was enabled.
 This can be set to one of the following values:

 * `"publishVideo"` — The publisher started publishing video by calling `publishVideo(true)`.
-* `"quality"` — The OpenTok Media Router resumed sending video to the subscriber based on stream quality changes.
-This feature of the OpenTok Media Router has a subscriber drop the video stream when connectivity degrades and then resume the video stream if the stream quality improves.
+* `"quality"` — The Media Router resumed sending video to the subscriber based on stream quality changes.
+This feature of the Media Router has a subscriber drop the video stream when connectivity degrades and then resume the video stream if the stream quality improves.

-    This feature is only available in sessions that use the OpenTok Media Router (sessions with the [media mode](video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.
+    This feature is only available in sessions that use the Media Router (sessions with the [media mode](video/guides/create-session#the-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.

 * `"subscribeToVideo"` — The subscriber started or stopped subscribing to video, by calling `subscribeToVideo(false)`.
 * `"codecChanged"` — The subscriber video was enabled after a codec change from an incompatible codec (see the [Video codecs](/video/guides/codecs) developer guide).